aleung12/NeuralNetwork/README.md

   python train_network.py 2
   ```
   The training data file './flight_delays_data.csv' is required.
 The user can specify
   a different file at line 112.
-The program defaults to starting a new training from
+The program's default behavior is to start a new training
-  scratch.
-To resume a training, modify line 115 accordingly and specify k at line 116
+  from scratch.
+To resume a training, modify line 115 accordingly and specify _k_ at
-  for the k-fold cross-validation in progress.
+  line 116 for the _k_-fold cross-validation in progress.

 - To use a trained neural network to predict claims for delayed or cancelled flights,